Scale customer reach and grow sales with AskHandle chatbot

 • Customer information in a CRM system, such as names, phone numbers, and addresses

-• Financial records in an accounting system, such as sales transactions and balances
+• Financial records in accounting systems, like sales transactions and balances

-• Inventory details in a database, like product numbers, quantities, and prices
+• Inventory details in databases, including product numbers, quantities, and prices

 Unstructured Data